She wanted to wear the beautiful outfit her grandma had brought from India, and of course, her sister wanted one too.

 -

-Put the elephant in the center of the cake and make sure he holds the flag with the toothpick.
+Set the elephant in the middle of the cake, securing the flag with the toothpick to complete the decoration.

 Girls look adorable and beautiful.
 The Cake is awesome.
 The Flag, Mehandi patterns and with the cute elephant, you nailed it.